aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.datatypes/svgpreserveaspectratio/align/_index.md

 ---
 title: SVGPreserveAspectRatio.Align
 second_title: Aspose.SVG for .NET API Reference
-description: SVGPreserveAspectRatio property.
+description: SVGPreserveAspectRatio Align property.
 The type of the alignment value as specified by one of the SVG_PRESERVEASPECTRATIO_ constants defined on this interface
 type: docs
 weight: 10
 url: /net/aspose.svg.datatypes/svgpreserveaspectratio/align/